Yoga a Good Workout?

 Strength, flexibility, balance and endurance can be achieved with this basic yoga poses class which can be a great advantage in your daily routines.
 On the other hand, should you want bigger and more noticeable muscles; you better consider other exercises such as weight and triceps trainings.

 Consistent yoga training develops the neuromotor section of the body.
-For at least two to three classes a week, you can achieve the recommended 30 minutes of neuromotor exercise and proprioceptive training by the American College of Sports Medicine.
+For at least two to three classes a week, you can achieve the recommended 30 minutes of neuromotor exercise and contraceptive training by the American College of Sports Medicine.
 Should you keep up on your scheduled yoga classes, you lessen the chance of having injuries while performing other trainings and you also get the chance do your daily physical tasks better and stronger.

 Based on the studies of the American Council on Exercise, yoga can burn approximately 3 to 6 calories per minute which equates to 180 to 360 calories in 60 to 90 minutes for one session.
 Intense workout using a kettlebell normally can burn 13 to 17 calories in a minute and can be extended for more than 800 calories in an hour.